This post may contain affiliate links which won’t change your price but will share some commission.

-Herbal Cold and Cough Care – Sore Throat Syrup and Cold and Flu Tea
+Herbal Cold and Cough Care Syrup and Tea

 Herbal cough and cold care ranges from off the shelf products like Traditional Medicinals Gypsy Cold Care to a mix of homemade recipes tailored to your specific symptoms.
 The sore throat syrup has a mild licorice taste that is quite palatable.
 I think even kids would take it without a fuss.
 The cold and flu herbal tea recipe below has more of a kick.